 DEPS 2908 Fixed Prosthodontics (2 Credits)

 This course introduces students to basic principles of fixed partial prosthodontics.
 It is designed to teach students the terminology, materials, techniques, and basic principles of treating patients with fixed partial dentures (FPD).
-Students acquire the knowledge and skills to diagnose and treatment plan gold and metal-ceramic FPD.
 Students learn the basic principles and skills to prepare, provisionalize, and fabricate FPD and prepare cases for fabrication in a remote dental laboratory.
-Students are introduced to ceramic materials for esthetics, the basic principles of esthetics, and indications for their use.
 0-100 (DENT) Begin 2001D

 DEPS 2914 Removable Prosthodontics II (1 Credit)